with The Archbishop of Oceania

 1. What is Apostolic Succession?

+Much like a Family Tree, Apostolic Succession traces a bishop's line back to the Apostles.
+It is not passed on genealogically but rather by one who is in possession of it, through the laying on of hands in accordance with the rite of consecration as prescribed by the Church.
 The Founder of Christianity left an important legacy and gave instructions for it to be continued (Mt 28:20).
-As a bishop of the Church, I lay claim to that legacy and through my lines of succession.
-Having the succession means we can say who we are; where we get our authority and here’s the proof.
+As a bishop of the Church, I lay claim to that legacy through my lines of succession.
+Having the succession means we can say who we are and here’s the proof.
 No one becomes a Bishop with the intention of not continuing what they have received.

 3. How do you start a Church?
 How does the succession apply?

 Anyone can start a Church...
 Label it ‘Christian’...
 And have it legalised...
-But that means nought if they have no clear line of authority.
+But that means naught if they have no clear line of authority.

 The Church teaches that Form and Matter are essential elements for the Sacrament to be considered valid.
 For baptism we refer to two scriptural texts “Except a person is born of water…” (Jn 3:5) in this instance the necessary ‘matter’ is water, and “baptise them in the Name of the Father, and of the Son, and of the Holy Spirit…” (Mt 28:19) and the ‘form’ being the words.
 For that of the consecration of a bishop is the laying of hands (Matter) and the prayers of consecration (Form).
 They are essential for the validity of the Sacrament.